Yamata no Orochi: Version Three

 After his exile from Takamagahara, Susanoo came down to the headwaters of the River E (愛之川), in the province of Aki.
 There he encountered a god by the name of Ashinazu-Tenazu (脚摩手摩), and his wife, Inada-no-Miyanushi-Susano-Yatsumimi (稲田宮主簀狭之八箇耳), who was pregnant.
-The two deities lamented that, though they had bore many children, whenever one was born an eight-forked serpent came to devour it.
+The two deities lamented that, though they had borne many children, whenever one was born an eight-forked serpent came to devour it.
 Now that they were about to have another, they grieved that it would also be eaten.
 Hearing this, Susanoo proclaimed that he would slay the serpent for them, and instructed the two deities to take all manner of fruits and brew from them eight jars of sake.

 The two gods, in accordance with his instructions, prepared sake.
 When the time came for the child to be born, the serpent came indeed to the door, and was about to devour the child.
 But Susanoo addressed the serpent, and said: “Thou art truly an awful god.
 How could I dare neglect to feast thee?”
 So he took the eight jars of sake, and poured one into each of its mouths.
 The serpent drank it up and fell asleep.
 Susanoo drew his sword and slew it.
 When he came to sever its tail, the edge of his sword was slightly notched.
 He split the tail open and examined it, when he found that inside it there was a sword.
 This sword is called Kusanagi-no-Tsurugi.

 According to this passage, the Kusanagi-no-Tsurugi was held at the village of Ayuchi (吾湯) in Owari, where it was the god venerated by the Hafuribe (Note: Shinto priests.) of Atsuta (熱田祝部).
 Additionally, the sword that Susanoo used to slay the serpent, called the Orochi-no-Aramasa (蛇之麁正 (Note: A name possibly linked to Ara Kaya (阿羅伽耶), one of the five Kaya states in the south eastern part of the Korean peninsula.)), was held at Isonokami Shrine.
 The child that Inada-no-Miyanushi-no-Susano-Yatsumimi gave birth to, named Inagami-Furukushi-Nada-hime (真髪触奇稲田姫), returned to Izumo where she grew up at the head of the River Hi.
 Susanoo later took her as his wife and had by her a child, whose descendant was Ōnamuchi-no-Mikoto.